Pension carry forward

 How to increase your pension allowance

 Important information: SIPPs are a type of pension for people happy to make their own investment decisions.
 Investments can rise and fall in value so you could get back less than you pay in.
 You’ll usually need to be at least 55 (rising to 57 from 2028) before you can access the money in your pension.
-Pension and tax rules can change and any benefits will depend on your circumstances.
+Pension and tax rules can change, and any benefits will depend on your circumstances.
 If you’re not sure what’s best for your situation, you should seek financial advice.

 What is pension carry forward?

 If you want to make the most of your pension savings and tax allowances, carry forward lets you take advantage of any unused pension allowance from the previous three tax years.
+Including the current tax year, that could mean you’re able to make a pension contribution of up to £200,000 including tax relief in 2024/25.

 If you want to claim back the full amount of tax relief, you have to pay enough tax at the relevant rate.
 Our tax relief calculator can show you how much you could get.
-Please remember tax rules can change and any benefits will depend on your circumstances.
-Scottish income tax rates are different and different benefits apply.

 Who can use pension carry forward?